dotnet/dotnet-docker/samples/dotnetapp/dotnet-docker-unit-testing.md

 ENTRYPOINT ["dotnet", "test", "--logger:trx"]
 ```

-Let's look at the performance of these changes on a given machine:
+Let's look at the performance of these changes, before and after, on a given machine:

 **Existing Dockerfile**
-* docker build of Dockerfile:
+* docker build of Dockerfile: 3.641s
-* docker build of testrunner stage:
+* docker build of testrunner stage: 1.979s
-* docker run of testrunner stage:
+* docker run of testrunner stage: 11.263s
+* Total: 16.883s

-**After changes above**
+**After applying Dockerfile fragment above**
-* docker build of Dockerfile:
+* docker build of Dockerfile: 3.883s
-* docker build of testrunner stage:
+* docker build of testrunner stage: 2.016s
-* docker run of testrunner stage:
+* docker run of testrunner stage: 5.902s

-Note: In all cases, dependent docker images are already cached.
+* Total: 11.801s

+These numbers represent Docker with a maximum cache available (after multiple runs of the same `Dockerfile`).
+Ignore any difference between the first two sets of numbers (the two `docker build` numbers).
+There should be the same in both cases, due to caching.
+The win is that running the testrunner stage is twice as fast in the second case, showing the value of restoring packages and building the tests within `docker build`.
+Again, if you are going to make significant use of unit testing, update the `Dockerfile` to build the tests during `build`.

+When you make changes to code or project files, you'll invalidate various caches and Docker will have to do more work, which will take time.
+When designing a `Dockerfile`, it is important to compare runs with a cache in place and also without.
+This helps you understand the value of certain `Dockerfile` strategies.

 ## More Samples